-The Community Rights Solution: The power and meaning of the Commerce Clause has illegitimately expanded through decades of court decisions without amending the Constitution.
-This means its power and meaning can also be restricted without amending the Constitution, if The People demand it.
+The Community Rights Solution: The power and meaning of the Commerce Clause has illegitimately expanded through decades of court decisions without amending the constitution.
+This means its power and meaning can also be restricted without amending the constitution, if We the People demand it.
 While a community may still be constitutionally prohibited from taxing the importation of eggs or steel from a neighboring state, by no means should Congress be allowed to use the Commerce Clause to prohibit a community from protecting things like their limited water supply from being extracted, or polluted by a multi-national corporation.
-It's only when communities and states pass and enforce laws that explicitly challenge absurd and illegitimate interpretations of simply-written Constitutional clauses, that The People will regain their true authority within their government structure.
+It's only when communities and states pass and enforce laws that explicitly challenge absurd and illegitimate interpretations of simply-written constitutional clauses, that We the People will regain their true authority within their government structure.